 With millions of articles being published each day, bloggers need to be extra creative when it comes to their marketing strategy.
 A modest budget will help you to launch display ad or video marketing campaigns.
-But for cash-strapped marketers, investing in visual content like infographics can be the best step forward.
+But for cash-strapped marketers, investing in visual content like an infographic blog post can be the best step forward.

 Not only are infographics affordable, they are also incredibly effective in capturing the attention of your target audience.
 They can also help get your point across by visually presenting data-driven information.